 If it is your goal to achieve a modern mashup, try a pleated front with fold-down collared shirt and to draw some extra glance pick one with french cuffs.

 This is really the part where you can let your personality show the most.
-"How?", well, no two solid black bow ties are really the same.
-You can make the biggest difference here with the shape: diamond point style, butterfly bow tie, or just a wider than usual butterfly bow tie will set your outfit apart from the others.
+“How?”, well, no two solid black bow ties really look and feel the same.
+You can make the biggest difference here with the shape and the material: diamond point style, butterfly bow tie, or just a wider than usual butterfly bow tie in a satin finish will set your outfit apart from the other ‘boring’ black tie attire looks.

 Patent leather and black tuxedos is your best choice here, but if you are a shoe lover and you can’t and won’t stick to the basics, no matter whose wedding you are attending, try a cap toe shoe with contrasting patent.